evinik/git_course/README.md

 For the 2024 IPGP Git class!!

-Giy is a version control program.
+Git is a version control program.